 Those who focus only on succession planning, and do not take time to undertake a more strategic exercise, risk filling short-term needs only.
 Not thinking long-term has several consequences:

-• Organizations are no more than the sum of levels of value creation.
+• Organisations are no more than the sum of levels of value creation.
 Therefore, it is important to know which levels need to be managed today and especially tomorrow.
 As the level of value creation increases, so does the complexity and thus the level of awareness required.
 After all, selling a product is easier than marketing an experience, or finding a way to integrate it into customers’ lifestyles.
 Not to mention being able to transform entire industries or shape new ecosystems that connect industries.

-• In the rapidly changing, often uncertain and unpredictable world we live in, an organization must demonstrate increasing resilience.
+• In the rapidly changing, often uncertain and unpredictable world we live in, an organisation must demonstrate increasing resilience.
 Consequently, one must be able to count on employees to act autonomously to deal with this increasing complexity.
-However, that requires knowing who can add what level of value to remain consistent with the value the organization wishes to create in the future, not just in the short term but also in the long term.
+However, that requires knowing who can add what level of value to remain consistent with the value the organisation wishes to create in the future, not just in the short term but also in the long term.

 • Consequently, career paths must be kept open to allow people with the potential to make just that step to the next level of value creation at the appropriate time.
-Indeed, too often we see that too many positions at managerial and executive level remain occupied by employees – about whom there is nothing to criticize in terms of role performance – but who, for lack of further potential, compromise the dynamics of organizational development to deal with a more complex level of value creation.
-After a few years, high potentials quickly realize that opportunities for advancement are limited and they eventually leave the organization to take their acquired knowledge elsewhere, all too often to competitors.
+Indeed, too often we see that too many positions at managerial and executive level remain occupied by employees – about whom there is nothing to criticize in terms of role performance – but who, for lack of further potential, compromise the dynamics of organisational development to deal with a more complex level of value creation.
+After a few years, high potentials quickly realize that opportunities for advancement are limited and they eventually leave the organisation to take their acquired knowledge elsewhere, all too often to competitors.

 • When recruiting, much more attention should be paid not only to an individual’s competence level but also to the short- and long-term value creation potential that someone can bring.
 This is being overlooked far too much nowadays, mostly because there is simply no succession strategy.
-No thought is given to the future stages of development of the organization and how employees continue to fit and add value over the long term.
+No thought is given to the future stages of development of the organisation and how employees continue to fit and add value over the long term.
 This requires a better understanding of how and individual’s awareness or complexity orientation will evolve.

 Dynamic entity

 Succession needs to be approached much more from a dynamic perspective.
-It should start with a simple two-part question: 1) do we know the level of value we add as an organization today? and 2) Do we know what the next stages of development are, both short-term and long-term to continue to add value?
-Without understanding the context and how an organization relates to it, any succession exercise is meaningless.
+It should start with a simple two-part question: 1) do we know the level of value we add as an organisation today? and 2) Do we know what the next stages of development are, both short-term and long-term to continue to add value?
+Without understanding the context and how an organisation relates to it, any succession exercise is meaningless.

 This new perspective has become a necessity.
-Organizations can no longer be managed as a static set of divided responsibilities, but rather as a dynamic set of people who create value and thus meet increasing societal demands.
+Organisations can no longer be managed as a static set of divided responsibilities, but rather as a dynamic set of people who create value and thus meet increasing societal demands.

-Those who integrate this into their HR strategy will quickly realize that there is already much underutilized potential within their organizations present today.
+Those who integrate this into their HR strategy will quickly realize that there is already much underutilized potential within their organisations present today.
 These people can be used at no additional cost to tackle new opportunities and challenges of increasing complexity, rather than deploying human capital resource that looks away in fear.

 Dropped the ball?